 So you’ll want to unload the property quickly to avoid being hit with lots of fees, but the idea is you’ll save money by avoiding contingencies.

-HomeLight Cash Close is only available in California, but the company expects to launch in additional states this year.
+HomeLight Cash Close is only available in California and now Texas, but the company expects to launch in additional states this year.

 HomeLight Home Loans